The History of the project A-7 by David Parnas

 Parnas’s contributions from the A7E project

-David Parnas is best known for his contributions to the field of software engineering after working on the A7 project, which was a software development effort for the Canadian military.
-During the course of the A7 project, Parnas developed and refined his ideas on software design, architecture, and modularity.
+David Parnas is best known for his contributions to the field of software engineering after working on the A-7E project, conducted at the US Naval Research Laboratory.
+During the course of the A-7E project, Parnas developed and refined his ideas on software design, architecture, and modularity.
 These ideas had a significant impact on the software engineering community and are still widely cited today.

 Some of Parnas’ key contributions to the field of software engineering after the A7 project include: